griffithlab/genviz.org/_posts/0001-02-01-Review_of_Central_Concepts.md

 ### Omic technologies and Data

 The advent of rapid and cheap massively parallel sequencing has dramatically increased the availability of genome, transcriptome, and epigenome data.
-Further this has given rise to standardized workflows and file formats.
-Extracting biologically meaningful data and interpreting the results remains challenging however.
-Over this course we will learn to visualize these types of data in a meaningful way.
+This revolution has given rise to a plethora of standardized (and non-standard) omic analysis workflows, file formats, and a deluge of sequence data.
+Extracting biologically meaningful conclusions from this data remains a principal challenge.
+In this course we will learn to visualize several types of omic data in a meaningful way.

  ***

 ### Reference Files

-Over this course we will be working with a number of reference files to aid in analysis and interpretation of our data.
+Over this course we will be working with a number of reference/data files to aid in analysis and interpretation of our data.
 All of these files are in standardized formats and are freely available.
 A brief description of each reference file is given below.

 - [FASTA](http://genetics.bwh.harvard.edu/pph/FASTA.html){:target="_blank"}: Text files which contain nucleotide or peptide sequences.
 - [GTF](http://www.ensembl.org/info/website/upload/gff.html){:target="_blank"}: (Gene Transfer Format) Tab delimited files which hold information regarding gene structure.
-- [BED](http://www.ensembl.org/info/website/upload/bed.html){:target="_blank"}: (Browser Extensible Data) Tab delimited files hold feature information commonly used to diplay data on an annotation track.
-Cordinates within these files are 0-based.
+- [BED](http://www.ensembl.org/info/website/upload/bed.html){:target="_blank"}: (Browser Extensible Data) Tab delimited files that hold sequence feature information commonly used to diplay data on an annotation track.
+Coordinates within these files are 0-based.
 - [VCF](https://samtools.github.io/hts-specs/VCFv4.3.pdf){:target="_blank"} (Variant Call Format) Text file used to store observed sequence variations.
 - [VEP](http://www.ensembl.org/info/docs/tools/vep/vep_formats.html#output){:target="_blank"} (Variant Effect Predictor) Annotation file used to provide additional information for sequence variations.
 Originates from the ensembl VEP algortihm.
 - [MAF](https://wiki.nci.nih.gov/display/TCGA/Mutation+Annotation+Format+(MAF)+Specification){:target="_blank"} (Mutation Annotation Format) Annotation file used to provide additional information for sequence variations.
-Widely used in the cancer genome atlas project.
+Widely used in The Cancer Genome Atlas project.
-- [FASTQ](https://en.wikipedia.org/wiki/FASTQ_format) Raw uncompressed sequence file that evolved from FASTA file but that also include base quality information in a 4 line format.
+- [FASTQ](https://en.wikipedia.org/wiki/FASTQ_format) Raw sequence file that evolved from FASTA file but that also includes base quality information in a 4 line format.
-- [SAM/BAM/CRAM](https://samtools.github.io/hts-specs/SAMv1.pdf) Sequence alignment map (SAM) format and it's compressed equivalents binary (BAM) and compressed alignment map (CRAM) are files for storing aligned sequencing data.
-BAM files are just binary files of the SAM file.
+- [SAM/BAM/CRAM](https://samtools.github.io/hts-specs/SAMv1.pdf) Sequence alignment map (SAM) format and it's compressed equivalents binary (BAM) and compressed reference-based alignment map (CRAM) are files for storing aligned sequencing data.
+BAM files are the simple binary/compressed equivalent of the SAM file.
 CRAM uses the reference sequence to more effeciently compress the information in a SAM file.
 These file types are commonly viewed and manipulated with tools such as [samtools](https://github.com/samtools/samtools), [picard](https://broadinstitute.github.io/picard/), and [sambamba](http://lomereiter.github.io/sambamba/) to name a few.

 {% include question.html question="What character designates a header in a fasta file?" answer="\">\""%}